Jon1VK/i18n-app-router/docs/docs/getting-started.md

 ### <span style={{ color: "#addb67"}}>3)</span> Routing

 Create your Next.js file-system based routing into the `_app`-directory exactly the same way as you would in the `app` directory.
-Inside these files you can use the NextGlobeGen package APIs to get the current locale and translations.
+You can use the NextGlobeGen package APIs to get the current locale and translations.

 ```tsx
 // ./src/_app/layout.tsx